 I use a time frame of 10-20 years for most aspects of my plan.
 If I think only 6-12 months ahead, I fail to see how particular paths can magnify into problems down the road, and I overlook major opportunities.
 If I try to think more than 10-20 years ahead, my plan becomes too speculative, although I can think further out for some aspects that are likely to remain stable.

 A lot can change in 20 years.
-If you had a PC 20 years ago, you probably had a 386 or 486 running MS-DOS 5.0 and possibly Windows 3.0.
+If you had a PC 25 years ago, you probably had a 386 or 486 running MS-DOS 5.0 and possibly Windows 3.0.
 Windows 3.1 didn’t ship till 1992, and Intel didn’t ship the Pentium processor till 1993.
-No smart phones.
-No iPods or iTunes.
+No smartphones.
 No web browsers.
-No Google or Yahoo.
+No Google or Facebook.
 No YouTube.
 No social media unless you liked BBSing.

 You may have had email, but you probably checked it using a slow dial-up modem.
 If you did use the Internet, you may have accessed it via CompuServe, Prodigy or AOL.
 If you owned a video game system, it was probably a NES, Super NES, Sega Genesis, Turbo Grafx, or Neo-Geo… or Game Boy or Game Gear for a handheld.
 If you went to the movies, you’d have be wowed by the 3D special effects in Terminator 2.

 So if so much is going to change, how can you possibly create a long-term plan that makes sense?
 Isn’t planning pointless in light of such uncertainty?

 The purpose of planning isn’t to predict the future.
 The purpose of planning is to sharpen your present-day decisions and to give your business an intelligent basis for growth.